luismiguelcasadodiaz/splunk/04_comparing_values.md

 ## case function

 Will evaluate multiple boolean expressions and return a value based on these multiple else/if statements.
-The `case function allows us to enter multiple boolean expressions separated by the argument of what to return if the previous expression evaluates to true. **Only** the argument of the **first expression that evaluates as true will be returned**. if none of the expressions return true, a null value is returned.
+The `case` function allows us to enter multiple boolean expressions separated by the argument of what to return if the previous expression evaluates to true. **Only** the argument of the **first expression that evaluates as true will be returned**.
+If none of the expressions return true, a null value is returned.

 ### data normalization example
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/58457845-5bb0-4f29-b706-868142910a32)